ParthDesai/parthdesai.github.io/about.md

 Currently, I am designing key components of the restful web-service.
 My work involves making web-service as fast and as scalable as possible, and also maintain code quality and proper architecture while doing that.
 I am also doing technical review for renowned publisher in the UK for upcoming go programming language book.

-In my spare time, I usually working on c/c++ and haskell, as well as learn and understand machine learning.
+In my spare time, I usually working on c/c++ and haskell and machine learning.

 You can contact me on [gmail](mailto:desaiparth08@gmail.com)